-When inspected the subjects were occupied, fully furnished, and floors were covered.
+When inspected the subjects were unoccupied, unfurnished, although floors were covered.

-Generally the subjects were found to be in a condition commensurate with age and style although requiring a degree of maintenance attention.
+Generally, the subjects were found to be in a fair only condition requiring both internal and external upgrading and maintenance attention.
 We have endeavoured to reflect all relevant factors.
 No obvious significant defects, which would have an adverse impact upon value or security, were in evidence with regards to limitations.